der0pa/der0pa.github.io/about.md

 - you mound grated chees on each half.
 - you cover with lip for last 3 minutes

-I now have a blog.
+You may already know.
+I have a blog.

-My spelling is a·tro·cious! please overlook
+ps: My spelling is a·tro·cious! please overlook

 ### Contact me

 [dsv2xm@gmail.com](mailto:dsv2xm@gmail.com)
-I rarly check it so don't be hurt if you get no reply.